 Hardware

-When it comes down to it (and excluding installation) the smart bus stop screen is essentially an outdoor kiosk with a specialised integration into an existing or new structure (bus stop).
-Outdoor kiosks will require an investment of a few thousand pounds.
-However, the price will ultimately depend on screen size, quality, and any additional features.
+Outdoor kiosks typically require an investment of a few thousand pounds, however, the price ultimately depends on screen size, quality, and any additional features.

 Software

-You are able to use the same digital signage software you use for your other screens.
-For example, if you’re a city council who manages the local bus routes you should be able to add licences to your account for the digital bus shelter screens and control these from the same account.
+This means that if youโre a city council who manages the local bus routes, you can add licences to your account for the digital bus shelter screens and control these from the same account.

-Each screen will be controlled via a media player.
-This connects to your screen and the internet.
-When changes are made in your software the media player displays them on screen.
-Yup, it’s that simple.
+Each screen is controlled via a media player, which connects to your screen and the internet.
+When changes are made in your software, the media player displays them on screen.
+It is that simple!

-In terms of pricing, software ranges from free to thousands and thousands a month.
-Although we all love “free”, in software it often means a restriction on features, limited support, forced advertisements, bugs, lack of updates and more.
-On the other end, if you’re being charged tens of thousands for software, it’s likely you’re overpaying for something (obviously you’ll need to consider how many licenses you’re buying – I.e. if you need 1000 licences, your software fee will likely be in the thousands).
-Therefore, we recommend looking at the monthly fee for software and factor in how many licences you require.
+Software prices can range from free, to upwards of thousands per month.
+Although we all love โfreeโ software, it can often mean a restriction on features, limited support, forced advertisements, bugs, lack of updates and much more.
+On the other end, if youโre being charged tens of thousands for software, you could potentially be overpaying for something.
+For best practice, we recommend looking at the monthly fee for software and factor in how many licenses you require, as the higher the amount of licenses, the higher the cost will be.

 At TrouDigital our pricing starts at ยฃ48 for 3 licences (ยฃ16 per licence).
-When researching the different software’s on offer, it’s important you make sure you’re getting good support and all the features necessary to ensure your digital signage project is a success.
+When researching the different software on offer, itโs vital to make sure youโre getting the best support possible, alongside all the features that ensure your digital signage project is a success.

 Installing a Smart Bus Shelter Network